HeitorMP/rom-organizer/README.md

 [libretro dat files](https://github.com/libretro/libretro-database/tree/master/metadat/no-intro)

 ### Notes

-    The script can handle multiple filters at once.
+- The script can handle multiple option filters at once.
 For example, -d -u will copy ROMs that contain both "demo" and "unl".
+- Multiple --grep values are treated as AND conditions: the filename must contain all of them.
+- --dat and --cheevos filters must be used without any other filter ou option